Men graven og historien bak den er allerede i ferd med å forsvinne på havet. Klimaendringer fremskynder forvitringen.

-The new Follo Line railway between Oslo and Ski will go through the remains of Oslo’s medieval city, an area dominated by railway infrastructure since the 1870s.
-NIKU’s archaeologists have been investigating route’s medieval archaeology since 2013 in preparation for the forthcoming construction of the railway culvert.
+The new Follo Line railway between Oslo and Ski will go through the remains of Oslo’s medieval town, in an area dominated by railway infrastructure since the 1870s.
+From 2013 to 2018, NIKU’s archaeologists investigated the route in preparation of the forthcoming construction of the railway culvert.

-The archaeological investigations that are taking place now are the biggest in Oslo’s medieval city for over a hundred years, and have revealed a large number of buildings, streets, and other infrastructure such as wells, drainage systems, traces of farmland, and property divisions – as well as thousands og artefacts.
+The archaeological investigations were the biggest in Oslo’s medieval town for over a hundred years, and revealed a large number of buildings, streets, and other infrastructure such as wells, drainage systems, traces of farmland, and property divisions – as well as thousands of artefacts.

-NIKU’s excavations in connection with the Follo Line project are scheduled to continue into 2018.
+NIKU’s post-excavation work in connection with the Follo Line project is scheduled to continue into 2021.

 - Status In progress